 1) using data from eBird to model the impacts of wildfire smoke on bird observations

-2) monitoring birds before, during, and after wildfires to characterize the effects of wildfire smoke on bird behavior
+2) monitoring birds before, during, and after wildfires and prescribed burns to characterize the effects of wildfire smoke on bird behavior

 Silent Summers: Impact oF Wildfire Smoke on acoustic activity

 We are currently analyzing acoustic data collected at monitoring sites in areas prone to wildfires in eastern Washington state.
 We plan to use ecoacoustic indices to characterize how wildlife activity was impacted by wildfire smoke in the summers of 2019 and 2020.

 TEAM: Olivia V. Sanderfoot, Sarah B. Bassing, Trent Roussin, Beth Gardner